urschrei/iadapt_analysis/README.md

 ## Introduction
 This [notebook](iadapt_geoforum.ipynb) contains the data analysis of pre- and post survey results relating to phase I of the iAdapt project.
 The notebook is also available as a [PDF](iadapt_geoforum.pdf).

-In step 1, Likert data from the results are first converted to ordinal values, then analysed using the Mann-Whitney U test.
-Statistically significant question results have a Cohen's d effect assigned.
+In step 1, Likert data from the results were first converted to ordinal values, then analysed using the Mann-Whitney U and `t` tests.
+Statistically significant question results had a Cohen's d and Hedge's G effect size assigned.

-In step 2, pre- and post question data are graphed in small multiples according to their capability grouping, for further discussion.
+In step 2, pre- and post question data were graphed in small multiples according to their capability grouping, for further discussion.

 ### QA and Data Integrity
-`Start time` and response `ID` are not used in this analysis but are retained for data quality and assurance reasons, allowing them to be matched with the retained read-only survey response data if necessary.
+`Start time` and response `ID` were not used in this analysis but are retained for data quality and assurance reasons, allowing them to be matched with the retained read-only survey response data if necessary.

 # Installation
 If you wish to reproduce this analysis, install the requisite python packages from [requirements.txt](requirements.txt), then open the [notebook](iadapt_geoforum.ipynb) using Jupyter.